aaalgo/picpac-demos/README.md

 Highlights:
-- Asynchronous image decoding & augmentation with multi-threads, minimize GPU waiting on CPU.
+- Asynchronous image decoding & augmentation with multi-threads, minimizing GPU waiting on CPU.
 - Small databases are fully cached in memory.
 - Random shuffle of huge dataset on SSD storage (cache=False).
 - ImageNet 2015 down-sized (shorter edge to 255), mozjpeg-encoded and